firefly-iii/docs/docs/docs/firefly-iii/concepts/budgets.md

 In your preferences, you can change this range to be weekly, or even yearly.

+## Adding money to a budget

+You can't add money to a budget through a deposit.
+A reimbursement or a returned item cannot be used to restore the budget.

+Since you spent the money, the money in the budget is gone.
+If you "unspent" the money you can do a few things:

+- Edit the original transaction and remove the amount you got back
+- Make the budget larger

 ## Automatic budgeting

-Firefly III v5.2.0 and later can automatically manage your budgets.
+Firefly III can automatically manage your budgets.
 Edit or create a budget and pick from the following options:

 ### Fixed amount